 - Review the role and indications for radiation therapy.

-The University of Maryland School of Medicine Department of Radiation Oncology is proud to announce that we will again be hosting our Annual Radiobiology and Physics Review Course from May 2-5, 2013.
-The purpose of this four-day course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents who are taking the board exam for the first time and radiation oncologists already in practice who attend the review course to prepare for their re-certification examinations.
+The University of Maryland Marlene and Stewart Greenebaum Cancer Center Department of Radiation Oncology is pleased to announce that we will be hosting the 13th Annual Radiobiology and Physics Review Course from April 7-9, 2016.
+The purpose of this three day course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents and medical physics residents who are taking the board exam for the first time as well as radiation oncologists already in practice who attend the review course to prepare for re-certification examinations.
 The instructors for this course include a combination of invited nationally recognized faculty and our own top-ranked faculty in the departments of radiobiology and physics.